L-spaces, taut foliations and fibered hyperbolic two-bridge links: Taut Foliations

 \subsection{Constructing branched surfaces in fibered manifolds}

-In this section we recall a general method to build branched surfaces in compact surfaces with boundary that fiber over the circle.
+In this section we recall a general method to build branched surfaces in mapping tori.
 This will be the starting point to construct taut foliations on surgeries on fibered two-bridge links.
-First of all, we fix some notations and recall the definition of fibered link. \\